qmk/qmk_firmware/keyboards/santy65/readme.md

 - 1 elite-C microcontroller on the left side and a pro-micro on the right side.

 * Keyboard Maintainer: [santy](https://github.com/santy81855)
+* Hardware Supported:
+    * Elite-C and Pro Micro microcontrollers
-* Hardware Supported: Elite-c, pro-micro, EC11 rotary encoders, pmw 3360 sensor.
+    * EC11 rotary encoders
+    * PMW 3360 sensor

 Make example for this keyboard (after setting up your build environment):